garden-io/garden/docs/guides/migrating-from-docker-compose.md

       - mongo
 ```

 This one is a `Module` instead of a `Project`.
-Under `devMode`, we set up syncing from the root folder to our built `app` folder so we can see code changes live when in developer mode.
+Under `sync`, we set up syncing from the root folder to our built `app` folder so we can see code changes live when in developer mode.
 Under `ports`, we specify the same port as in our Docker Compose file (3000).
 We set up a health check for the the `/api` route, as that is what this module serves, and an ingress on a subdomain.
 In our case, this will let us access our backend service on `compose2garden.local.app.garden`.
 Finally, we specify the dependency on the `mongo` module, which we will define in a bit.

 ### The `frontend/frontend.garden.yml` file